Early Help Social Worker (Advanced Practitioner)

 To be an active member of the Early Help locality network and to contribute to Local Early Action Partnerships (LEAP) meetings to look at locality data and to respond to the needs of the locality.

-Deliver training and support colleagues through coaching and mentoring.
+Develop and deliver training and support colleagues through coaching and mentoring.

 If you are an organised, friendly and efficient person we welcome your application.
 The role covers Rugby, Nuneaton, Bedworth and North Warwickshire.
 In the absence of Early Help Social Work colleagues it will be necessary to support and cover other areas of Warwickshire.